scikit-hep/pyhf/docs/intro.rst

 :math:`\bm{\Delta}(\fullset)`.
 These modifiers are functions of (usually a single) model parameters.
-Starting from constant nominal rates, one can derive the per-bin event rate modification by iterating over all sample rate modifications as shown in .
+Starting from constant nominal rates, one can derive the per-bin event rate modification by iterating over all sample rate modifications as shown in :eq:`eqn:sample_rates`.

 As summarised in :ref:`tab:modifiers_and_constraints`, rate modifications are defined in :math:`\HiFa{}` for bin :math:`b`, sample :math:`s`, channel